gurcangul/gurcangul/README.md

 I'm Gurcan!
 I am a senior at Izmir Institute of Technology, Computer Engineering.
 I am a candidate to be a developer who develops high quailty and efficient web applications.
 In my profile, you can
+🎓  I'm currently studying Computer Engineering at Izmir Institute of Technology.

-🔭 I’m currently working on ReactJS and Node.js.
+🔭 I’m currently working and learning on ReactJS and Node.js.
 <br>

 ## Languages and Tools